 Record your Eyre Peninsula echidna sightings at www.epechidnas.com.au

 Echidnas are key cultivators who enhance soil aeration, moisture penetration, nutrient mixing seed dispersal and spread of mycorrhizae.
+More information about echidnas can be found here.

 By entering your sighting at www.epechidnas.com.au you will help us understand where echidnas are found across the region.